 This compilation of articles offers insight into the life and thought of Elisabeth Behr-Sigel, a French Orthodox woman who has been dubbed the "grandmother of western Orthodoxy."
 Glimpses of her personal life are augmented by her zeal and love for the Orthodox Church.
 She was a participant in theological circles which included Metropolitan Evlogy, Frs Sergius Bulgakov and Lev Gillet, Mother Maria Skobtsova, Vladimir Lossky, Nikolai Berdiaev and Paul Evdokimov.

 The theme of her life, and her articles included here, centers upon the Christian soul confronting modernity.
 Her message, whether about ecumenism, the self-emptying path of Christ, or the place of women in the Church, is one of sobornost, the communion of souls.
 She envisions the winds of Pentecost blowing across the ancient Church as it discerns the will of God in these times.

-Elisabeth Behr-Sigel taught at St Sergius Theological Institute and the Catholic Institute in Paris, and remains an active theologian today.
+About the Author: Elisabeth Behr-Sigel taught at St Sergius Theological Institute and the Catholic Institute in Paris.